In 1888, the New York Herald ran this poem by the great Walt Whitman:

 The spring’s first dandelion shows its trustful

 Whitman was a living legend by this point.
 The infirm 78-year old writer lived in Camden, New Jersey, and rarely left his home.
 His most notable appearance in New York the previous year had been as a lecturer at the Madison Square Theater, discussing the legacy of Abraham Lincoln to an audience which included Mark Twain and Augustus Saint-Gaudens.
+[Listen to our podcast on Walt Whitman for a deep dive into his life in Brooklyn.]

 A poem by Whitman would have been reason alone to buy an edition of the New York Herald.
 And indeed, as the Herald’s ‘poet laureate’, several of his most notable works had debuted there.
 “Mannahatta,” for instance, debuted in the Herald on February 27 that year.